JanssenProject/jans/docs/developer/workspace-setup/setup-developer-workspace.md

 ```
 keytool -genkeypair -alias jetty -keyalg EC -groupname secp256r1 -keypass secret -validity 3700 -storetype PKCS12 -keystore keystore.test.local.jans.io.p12 -storepass {password-of-choice}
 ```
-> TODO: instead of jks, generate p12 file

 Above command will create a `.p12` file in the same directory from where you have executed the command.
-Copy this keystore file to path:
+Copy this keystore file to path below:

 ```
 jans-auth-server/server/src/main/webapp-jetty/WEB-INF